jcaip/jcaip.github.io/_posts/2019-05-19-Quickthoughts.md

 # Conclusion and Future Improvements

-Contrastive unsupervised representation learning allows us to take advantage of related pairs of data in order to learn embedddings.
+Contrastive unsupervised representation learning allows us to take advantage of related pairs of data in order to learn embeddings.

 While not fully theoretically understood, emperically we know that these embeddings perform well on a myriad of classification tasks.